camillescott/camillescott.github.io/_posts/2016-07-15-travis-pytest-scipyconf.md

 ### organizing test data

-Other than documentation gripdes, py.test is a solid library.
+Other than documentation gripes, py.test is a solid library.
 Particularly nifty are fixtures, which make it easy to abstract away more boilerplate.
 For example, in the past I've use the structure of our lab's [khmer project](https://github.com/dib-lab/khmer) for grabbing test data and copying it into temp directories, but it involves a fair amount of code and bookkeeping.
 With a fixture, I can easily access test data in any test, while cleaning up the garbage: